Please click here for an important joint statement from our Board Chair, Rachel L. Goodman, and Executive Director, Shoma Haque.

 City Realty Group Donates Chromebooks to Steps to Success

-Thanks to the generosity of City Realty Group, Steps was able to distribute Chromebooks to several of our students.
-This access to technology is absolutely critical right now, and CRG's donation ensures that these Steps students enter their classrooms, either remotely or in person, with the tools and resources they need to succeed.
+Thanks to the generosity of City Realty Group, Steps was able to distribute Chromebooks to several students.
+This access to technology is absolutely critical right now, and CRG's donation ensures that these Steps students enter their classrooms, remotely or in person, with the tools and resources they need to succeed.
 Thank you so much to CRG for helping create amazing opportunities for our students!
-Click here for coverage of this fine example of strong community support.
+Click here for coverage of this example of strong community support.

 Steps is thrilled to announce our partnership with local clothing and apparel brand 195essential, the brainchild of Steps Board member Jason Harris and his daughter Lena Harris.
 They will be donating half the proceeds from their "Essential Teacher" t-shirt sales to aid our Essential Learning Package Fund, which we will use to mail care packages with key supplies necessary to support our students’ college success and ensure they have the tools they need for a successful college career.
 Visit 195essential.com to purchase a t-shirt and support our Essential Learning Package Fund!

 It's that time of year again!
 As our summer programs wind down, Steps will start preparing our students for a new school year.
 Especially now, we need to make sure they are poised to succeed.
 That's where you come in.
 Please consider giving to this campaign here.
 Better yet, invite others to do the same; this is a very impactful way to support our students by engaging your network and sharing your passion for educational equity.
 Your support will truly set our students up for success and once again prove how incredible this family of Steps supporters is.
 For more information, visit our Stepping Back to School webpage.
 To sponsor our efforts, or to commit a dollar amount match for our fundraising and multiply your impact, contact Executive Director Shoma Haque, 617.699.7915.